Rocconeill96/Football-Tournament-Database---SQL/README.md

 # SQL-Projects
 This folder holds the projects conjured using SQL as the main programming/query language.
 It will also contain projects where excel was used as a visualisation tool.

-Football Presentation:
+Football tournament project:
-N.B. for more information and examples, please see the attached ppt presentation
+N.B. for more information and examples, please see the attached project presentation in the SQL repository

 Brief: